So first of how did you all meet?

 Have you released anything yet/if you have how has it gone down and are you planning anything for the near future?

-We have released lots of singles over the years which have earned us hundreds of fans.
-Our latest offering as of November 2017 is our new single ‘Finishing line’ which will be the first off our new EP to be released in March 2018, which we have a launch party in nice n sleazys venue in Glasgow on the 10th March (contact direct for tickets if interested)
+We have released lots of singles over the years which has earned us hundreds of fans.
+Our latest offering as of November 2017 is our new single ‘Finishing line’ which will be the first off our new EP to be released in March 2018, which we have a launch party in Nice N Sleazy in Glasgow on the 10th March (contact direct for tickets if interested)

 Where have you performed?
 What are your favourite and least favourite venues?
 Do you have any upcoming shows?